The narrative describes a market the metrics do not yet reflect.

 Stan's take

-Fundraise narratives that read as theatre to VCs miss for structural reasons, not narrative reasons.
+Fundraise narratives that register as theatre to VCs miss for structural reasons, not narrative reasons.
 The structural cause is the gap between the story and the metrics that have to support it.

 Four structural fixes: per-stage metric disclosure, trailing-cohort CAC, forward-looking labeling, moat evidence.
 Each one is a one-page addition or a deck-level rewrite.
 None of them require new metrics; all of them require honest re-presentation of existing metrics.

-What surprises founders reviewing the diagnostic: most of the metrics already exist somewhere in the operation.
+What surprises founders reviewing the marketing audit: most of the metrics already exist somewhere in the operation.
 The deck used the polished cut.
 The unpolished cut is what VCs would respect.

 If your fundraise is stalling, the narrative is rarely the issue.
 The narrative-metric gap is the issue.
 The fix is closing that gap inside the deck, not polishing further.